[Seminar co-hosted by Yahoo!] MixLeap Study #68 - Learning about Kubernetes operations from case studies

 Speaker: Keisuke Yabuta

-is involved in the development and operation of the platform that supports Yahoo's services.
-He is
+Engaged in the development and operation of the platform supporting Yahoo!'s services.

 | title | Learn Kubernetes configuration by comparing manifests |